hashicorp/vault/website/source/docs/auth/aws-ec2.html.md

       <li>
         <span class="param">allow_instance_migration</span>
         <span class="param-flags">optional</span>
         If set, allows migration of the underlying instance where the client resides.
 This keys off of pendingTime in the metadata document, so essentially, this disables the client nonce check whenever the instance is migrated to a new host and pendingTime is newer than the previously-remembered time.
 Use with caution.
+This only applies to authentications via the ec2 auth method.
       </li>
     </ul>
     <ul>
       <li>
         <span class="param">disallow_reauthentication</span>
         <span class="param-flags">optional</span>
         If set, only allows a single token to be granted per instance ID.
-In order to perform a fresh login, the entry in whitelist for the instance ID needs to be cleared using 'auth/aws-ec2/identity-whitelist/<instance_id>' endpoint.
-Defaults to 'false'.
+In order to perform a fresh login, the entry in whitelist for the instance ID needs to be cleared using 'auth/aws/identity-whitelist/<instance_id>' endpoint.
+Defaults to 'false'. this only applies to authentications via the ec2 auth method.
       </li>
     </ul>
   </dd>